 - Sales Metrics:

-- How is your content influencing bottom-of-the-funnel results?
+- How does your content influence bottom-of-the-funnel results?

-- How is your content filling the pipeline?
+- How does your content fill the pipeline?

 - Retention (Subscription) Metrics: